What is Ramadan?

-Ramadan is the ninth month in the Islamic calendar, this year it is estimated to begin on the 23rd of April and predicted to end on the 23rd of May.
+Ramadan is the ninth month in the Islamic calendar, this year it is estimated to begin on Monday 12th April and predicted to end on Wednesday 12th May.
 Every year the start date varies and is decided at the sighting of the moon.

 Muslims spend the entire month fasting from sunrise to sunset, this means they cannot eat or drink anything between these hours.
 Fasting (Sawm in arabic), is the third pillar of Islam and compulsory for all Muslims – although there are some exceptions to this.
 Ramadan is a time for Muslims to purify themselves spiritually and focus on God and build a stronger relationship with him.
 Fasting isn’t only withholding food but also abstaining from using bad language, smoking and all other behaviours which are viewed as forbidden for Muslims.
 This month provides Muslims with the time to make positive changes to their life and get into habits which strengthen their spiritual belief and practice.
 Fasts are broken at sunset with a special prayer.

 Ramadan is often a time of sharing between friends, family and neighbours who come together to open fasts, share food and make happy memories.
 Friends and family come together to open their fasts and share food together.
 They also increase the level of charity work by making donations to charities, feeding the less fortunate people and acts of kindness.
 Through the experience of fasting one gains a greater depth of understanding for those who have little or no food, it helps to enhance empathy.
 Muslim communities make an effort to support those around them, they may do this by hosting events such as community iftaar (the meal at sunset where fasts are broken).